 For details about how the PayPal Here SDK calls are used to manage location data, see the Javadoc pages for the classes PPHLocalManager, PPHLocation, and other classes whose names start with PPHLocation.

-Tab
+Tab data

 The PayPal Here SDK offers a rich set of classes and methods for managing data about tabs.
 For example, you can create, update, and delete locations, set the location where an instance of your app is running, and fetch a list of tabs that are open at that location.
 You can also watch the location for tabs being opened and closed.

-You use fetch a object to get information about a tab, such as its status, its amount, and its customer’s ID, name, and photo URL.
+You use fetch a CheckedInClient object to get information about a tab, such as its status, its amount, and its customer’s ID, name, and photo URL.

-You also can watch for newly opened and deleted tabs at a location with the class’s method.
+You also can watch for newly opened and deleted tabs at a location with the MerchantManager class’s getCheckedInClientsList method.

-The following code gets a list of locations
+The following code gets a list of locations and displays the all the checked in clients.

-[
+[ PayPalHereSDK.getMerchantManager().getCheckedInClientsList(

+new DefaultResponseHandler<List<CheckedInClient>,PPError<MerchantErrors>> {

+public void onSuccess(List<CheckedInClient> list) {

+for(CheckInClient client: list){

+Log.d(“Location”,” ID: “+client.getCheckInId();

+}

+});

 For details about the classes for managing tabs, see the reference documentation for the PPHLocation class and other classes whose names begin with PPHLocation.